StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

 ### Run with Flink DataStream

-There are several ways to implement a Flink DataStream job according to the type of the input records, such as a csv Java `String`, a json Java `String` or a custom Java object.
+There are several ways to implement a Flink DataStream job according to the type of the input records, such as a CSV Java `String`, a JSON Java `String` or a custom Java object.

 - The input records are csv-format `String`.
 See [LoadCsvRecords](https://github.com/StarRocks/starrocks-connector-for-apache-flink/tree/main/examples/src/main/java/com/starrocks/connector/flink/examples/datastream/LoadCsvRecords.java) for a complete example.

     ```java
+    /**
-    // Generate csv-format records.
-Each record has three fields separated by "\t".
-These
+     * Generate CSV-format records.
+Each record has three values separated by "\t".
-    // fields correspond to the columns `id`, `name`, and `score` in StarRocks table.
+     * These values will be loaded to the columns `id`, `name`, and `score` in the StarRocks table.
+     */
     String[] records = new String[]{
             "1\tstarrocks-csv\t100",
             "2\tflink-csv\t100"
     };
     DataStream<String> source = env.fromElements(records);

+    /**
-    // Configure the connector with the required properties, and you also need to add properties
+     * Configure the connector with the required properties.
-    // "sink.properties.format" and "sink.properties.column_separator" to tell the connector the
+     * You also need to add properties "sink.properties.format" and "sink.properties.column_separator"
+     * to tell the connector the input records are CSV-format, and the column separator is "\t".
-    // input records are csv-format, and the separator is "\t".
-You can also use other separators
+     * You can also use other column separators in the CSV-format records,
-    // in the records, but remember to modify the "sink.properties.column_separator" correspondingly
+     * but remember to modify the "sink.properties.column_separator" correspondingly.
+     */
     StarRocksSinkOptions options = StarRocksSinkOptions.builder()
             .withProperty("jdbc-url", jdbcUrl)
             .withProperty("load-url", loadUrl)